-There is always something new to get excited about at Walt Disney World, especially this year as the resort celebrates its 50th anniversary.
+There is always something new to get excited about at Walt Disney World.

-A few long-awaited attractions are finally up and running, and the revamped and improved EPCOT is starting to take shape.
-Here’s the latest, including a peek at the Guardians of the Galaxy: Cosmic Rewind roller coaster, which opened to the public on May 27.
+A few long-awaited attractions are finally up and running, and the revamped and improved Epcot is starting to take shape.
+Here’s the latest, including a peek at the Guardians of the Galaxy: Cosmic Rewind roller coaster.

 So, without further ado, here are five things to look forward to on your next Disney trip.